ThomasDelamort/portfolio/README.md

 The site is one long scroll made up of five sections — **Hero, Projects, Skills, About, Contact** — plus a min-duration boot loader that waits for images before revealing the page.
+Each section has its own route (`/`, `/projects`, `/skills`, `/about`, `/contact`); all of them render the same page, and `useSectionSync` keeps the URL and scroll position in sync as you navigate.

 ## Tech stack

-- **Frontend:** React 19, TypeScript, Vite, Tailwind CSS 4, Framer Motion, React Icons, oxlint
+- **Frontend:** React 19, TypeScript, Vite, React Router, Tailwind CSS 4, Framer Motion, React Icons, oxlint
 - **Backend:** Node.js, Express 5, TypeScript, node-postgres (`pg`), Resend, tsx
 - **Database:** PostgreSQL ([Neon](https://neon.tech) in production)
 - **Infra:** Docker (backend), deployed on [Render](https://render.com)